-- 1.5.1 The Project includes a planning and engineering feasibility study of the HSK NDA, with an area of about 790 ha, part of which was identified to have the potential to accommodate a population of about 160,000 under the former NWNT Study.
-Therefore, the Study falls within Item 1 under Schedule 3 of the Environmental Impact Assessment Ordinance (EIAO), i.e. "Engineering feasibility study of urban development projects with a study area covering more than 20 ha or involving a total population of more than 100,000".
-The Study is a Designated Project requiring an EIA report. - 1.5.2 The Project also consists of various Schedule 2 Designated Projects under the EIAO that may be identified in the course of the Study.
-In particular, the following elements of the Project, which may be proposed under the Study for the NDA development and are identified as Schedule 2 Designated Projects, are also included in this Project Profile: - (i) Primary distributor roads and district distributor roads in HSK NDA [under Schedule 2, Part I, A.1] - (ii) Road bridges, more than 100 m in length between abutments [under Schedule 2, Part I, A.8] - (iii) Construction of Sewage Pumping Stations with capacity of more than 2000m3/d. [under Schedule 2, Part I, F.3] - (iv) Proposed railway and/or railway stations, if required, for serving the HSK NDA [under Schedule 2, Part I. A.2]
+1.5.1 The latest proposed HSK NDA development has an area of about 714 ha, with a total population of about 215,000.
+Therefore, the planning and engineering study still falls within

+Item 1 under Schedule 3 of the Environmental Impact Assessment Ordinance (EIAO), i.e. "Engineering feasibility study of urban development projects with a study area covering more than 20 ha or involving a total population of more than 100,000".
+It is a Designated Project requiring an EIA report.

+- 1.5.2 The Project also consists of various Schedule 2 Designated Projects under the EIAO that may be identified in the course of the planning and engineering study.
+In particular, the following elements of the Project, which may be proposed under the planning and engineering study for the HSK NDA development and are identified as Schedule 2 Designated Projects, are also included in this Project Profile:- - (i) Primary distributor roads and district distributor roads in the HSK NDA [under Schedule 2, Part I, A.1] - (ii) Road bridges, more than 100 m in length between abutments [under Schedule 2, Part I, A.8] - (iii) Construction of sewage pumping stations with capacity of more than 2000m3/d. [under Schedule 2, Part I, F.3] - (iv) Proposed railway station for serving the HSK NDA [under Schedule 2, Part I. A.2] - (v) An activity for the reuse of treated sewage effluent [under Schedule 2, Part I, F.4]